GUIDE: How to Get a Schengen Visa from the Philippines

 - All transactions must be done through the corresponding embassy of the country you wish to visit.
 Be sure to set an appointment at least 15 days before your planned departure.
 The earliest you can apply is three months before your scheduled trip.
 Do it as early as you can!

-- Always make sure to hand in the documents yourself to the legit clerks and personnel to avoid travel scams.
+- Always hand in the documents yourself to the legit clerks and personnel to avoid travel scams.

 - Answer the interview questions about your travel truthfully.